TechBIP/SQL-PIZZA-SALES-ANALYSTICS/README.md

 ## Viewing the Project

 To see the full project in detail, including all the questions and their solutions, please open the PDF file named `PIZZA_SALES_PROJECT_MY_SQL` available in this repository.
+THANKYOU---IF YOU HAVE ANY OTHER SUJJESTIONS THEN FEEL FREE TO FORK AND CONTRIBUTE TO THE REPOSITORY.